OpenFogStack/FReD/README.md

 ## Setup

 In order to run zmq please install [zmq](https://zeromq.org/download/) and [czmq](http://czmq.zeromq.org/page:get-the-software).
-On Arch, this is done by running `yay -S czmq`.
+On Arch, this is done by running `yay -S czmq-git`.
 Or use the Docker image.

 To use Terraform, install [Terraform](https://www.terraform.io/downloads.html).